dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 :related_views: if you want a master/detail view on the show and edit.

-There are many more properties you can override to customize your views. you can define descriptions for columns, validators for forms, and many more
+There are many more properties you can override to customize your views. you can define descriptions for columns, your own validators for forms fields, etc

 Take a look at the :doc:`api`.

-But where is ContactGeneralView ? (that was a reference has a related_views)
+But where is ContactGeneralView ? (that was a reference in *related_views* list)

 Let's define it::